-- If the invention is administered by a Research Corporation or other similar nonprofit organization, Ohio Cancer Research may determine that a share of the income is to be paid to the inventor(s), but not to exceed twenty-five percent (25%) of the gross royalty income.
+- If the invention is administered by a research corporation or other similar nonprofit organization, OCR may determine that a share of the income is to be paid to the inventor(s), but not to exceed twenty-five percent (25%) of the gross royalty income.

-- Notwithstanding any of the foregoing, if any invention is made with the joint support of Ohio Cancer Research and any agency or department of the United States Government, Ohio Cancer Research will defer to the patent policy of that agency or department upon receipt of a written statement by the appropriate agency of government notifying Ohio Cancer Research of its position with respect to the invention in question.
+Notwithstanding any of the foregoing, if any invention is made with the joint support of OCR and any agency or department of the United States Government, OCR will defer to the patent policy of that agency or department upon receipt of a written statement by the appropriate agency of government notifying OCR of its position with respect to the invention in question.

-- If any invention is made with the joint support of Ohio Cancer Research and some organization other than any agency or department of the United States Government, including but not limited to Ohio Cancer Research, or that organization, the institution, the inventor(s) and Ohio Cancer Research will confer to determine a mutually satisfactory disposition of the invention rights.
+If any invention is made with the joint support of OCR and some organization other than any agency or department of the United States Government, including but not limited to OCR, or that organization, the institution, the inventor(s) and OCR will confer to determine a mutually satisfactory disposition of the invention rights.

-New Grants.
-In general, grants are made once a year for a period beginning July 1.
-Application may be submitted at any time, but must be received not later than March 5, 2018 for the grant period beginning July 1, 2018.
-Investigators will normally be notified concerning action on the applications by June 30, 2018.
-Renewal for 2nd year of grant is dependent on the progress report.
+- New Grants: In general, grants are made once a year for a period beginning July 1.
+Applications may be submitted at any time, but must be received no later than March 15, 2023 for the grant period beginning July 1, 2023.
+Investigators will be notified concerning action on the applications by June 30, 2023.
+Renewal for 2nd year of the grant is dependent on the required progress report.

-Change of Grant Period.
-Although each grant is made for use within a specific project period, an extension of the period without additional funds may be approved when requested and justified by the principal investigator.
-These requests should be submitted in writing to the Grants Committee thirty (30) days before the termination of the grant.
-Requests for extension of unexpended funds at no cost to Ohio Cancer Research may be granted for a period up to six months.
+- Change of Grant Period: Although each grant is made for use within a specific project period, an extension of the period without additional funds may be approved when requested and justified by the principal investigator.
+These requests should be submitted in writing to OCR thirty (30) days before the termination of the grant.
+Requests for extension of unexpended funds at no cost to OCR may be granted for a period up to six months.
 Requests for extension for longer than six months may be granted in rare circumstances after review by the Scientific Review Committee.